 It appears that the vast majority of the social alarm products on the market are operating in the UHF frequencies and not in the VHF frequency range.
 However, social alarms should be kept in the range 169.4750 MHz to 169.4875 MHz but with a maximum e.r.p. of 10 mW and a duty cycle limit of 0.1% but as for non-specific SRD with this duty cycle limitation.

 CEPT proposes to add the existing regulations for meter reading, asset tracking and tracing and social alarms from Commission Decision 2005/928/EC [4] as amended by Commission Decision 2008/673/EC [3].
 In addition, the existing regulation for hearing aids should be included as for Adaptive Listening Devices (ALD) and the existing regulation for asset tracking and tracing and social alarms as for non-specific SRD with the respective duty cycle limits.
 The Commission Decision 2005/928/EC [4] can be withdrawn as already outlined in CEPT Report 43 [18].
 CEPT proposes to add in the band 169.4-169.8125 MHz a new regulation for non-specific SRD with Low Duty Cycle (LDC) parameters.
 Exclusion of equipment that concentrates/multiplexes SRD LDC individual equipment data such as metering concentrators is also considered necessary from this proposal.
+Studies indicate that a single LDC device does not cause interference, however a concentrator which combines a large number of LDC devices becomes a high duty cycle system (e.g. by showing polling characteristics) and will cause interference.

 Metering devices as a category are proposed to be kept.
 Typical transmitter duty cycles for such systems are in the range up to 10%, e.g. for multiplexers and concentrators of data while individual readers have normally much lower transmitter duty cycles (sub-metering).